 - ¼ cup Dr. Bronner’s Castile Soap – Aloe Vera Baby Mild (unscented) (Never heard of Dr. Bronner’s?
 Read my post about it here.)

-- For just Body Wash – add 2 tablespoons oil of your choice (I chose Sweet Almond Oil because I already have the organic kind, but olive oil right out of your pantry will work, so will jojoba, Calendula, etc.).
+- Optional: for just Body Wash – add 2 tablespoons oil of your choice (I chose Sweet Almond Oil because I already have the organic kind, but olive oil right out of your pantry will work, so will jojoba, Calendula, etc.).
 Omit or lessen the amount of oil to a tablespoon or less if using for just shampoo as it will make the hair oily.
+I omit the oil when I’m feeling lazy, and it is still moisturizing because castile soap is SO gentle.

 - Optional: 1 tablespoon pure aloe vera gel or Vitamin E Oil (for added moisture without the oiliness), and a few drops of your favorite essential oil (like lavender) for fragrance (but I would use very little to make it as gentle as possible)